 On May 21, 2019 the Company filed an offering statement in connection with a proposed offering of up to \$50 million of its Series S Preferred Stock pursuant to Regulation A of the Securities Act, to raise additional capital for operations (the "2019 Regulation A Offering").
 The offering statement was qualified by the Securities and Exchange Commission (the "Commission") on July 22, 2019 and the Company commenced the 2019 Regulation A Offering shortly thereafter.
 Consistent with prior financings by the Company, the 2019 Regulation A Offering is being conducted as a continuous offering pursuant to Rule 251(d)(3) of Regulation A, meaning that while the offering of securities is continuous, active sales of securities may happen sporadically over the term of the offering.
-For clarity, the 2019 Regulation A Offering is being conducted simultaneously with the Regulation A Offering for aggregate proceeds of \$50 million.
-As of December 31, 2019, the Company has raised \$2.5 million from the 2019 Regulation A Offering, offset by \$0.2 million in issuance costs.
+For clarity, the 2019 Regulation A Offering is being conducted simultaneously with the Regulation D Offering for aggregate proceeds of \$50 million.
+As of June 30, 2020, the Company has raised \$8.9 million from the 2019 Regulation A Offering, of which \$5.7 million was received during the six months ended June 30, 2020.
+Issuance costs related to the 2019 Regulation A Offering were \$1.3 million.
 The 2019 Regulation A Offering terminated on July 22, 2020.
 As of September 8, 2020, after it held the final closing, the Company issued 2,962,535 shares of Series S Preferred Stock and raised gross proceeds of \$23,639,560 from the 2019 Regulation A Offering.